 1602 to 1605 - the 9th Lord Maxwell killed a

-of Nithsdale and appointed to the
+created Earl of Nithsdale and appointed to the

 1640 - Caerlaverock Castle was captured and

-The castle was never repaired or lived in
+The Castle was never repaired or lived in

-1946 - Caerlaverock Castle is taken over by
+1946 - Caerlaverock Castle was taken over by